Nobuyuki Fukumoto

 Nobuyuki Fukumoto (福本 伸行, Fukumoto Nobuyuki) is a Japanese manga artist, well known for his work including unique and original gambling ideas, deep psychological analyses of characters, and his distinct art style.
-Yakuza and gambling are recurring themes in his manga.
+Gambling and yakuza are recurring themes in his manga.
 In English-speaking countries, he is best known as the author of Kaiji, a gambling-related manga, and Akagi, a mahjong-related manga.
 In 1998, he won the Kodansha Manga Award for Gambling Apocalypse: Kaiji.
 An onomatopoeia, "zawa" (ざわ…), meaning an uneasy atmosphere, frequently appears in his comics and is considered his trademark.

 Career

 Fukumoto was born in the Kanagawa Prefecture, and grew up reading Perman and other shōnen manga as a child, as well as studying karate and kickboxing due to wanting to get stronger.
 In high school, he went on to study architecture, and in his own words, he was "a dazed student, neither good nor a delinquent."
 After graduating, Fukumoto got a job as a site foreman at a construction company, but found the work boring and decided to become a manga artist to try and get a big break in life.
 During this time, when he pitched a kendo manga to Kodansha, he was advised to work as an assistant to gain some experience first.
 He began working under Eiji Kazama (かざま 鋭二, Kazama Eiji), who was looking for assistants at the time, and quit the construction company after only three months of employment, with the reasoning that if he worked there long enough and obtained qualifications, he would not be able to quit.
 Despite being hired as an assistant, he was unable to draw skillfully, and was assigned solely to work odd jobs such as cooking.
 After about a year and a half, Kazama, who was worried about Fukumoto, told him that he was too rough and that he might be better suited to be a truck driver.
 As a result, Fukumoto quit his job as an assistant after about a year and a half.